ceph/ceph/doc/dev/osd_internals/erasure_coding.rst

 The dificulty is that the current code assumes that as long as it has an info from at least 1 osd from the prior interval, it can complete peering.
-In order to ensure that we do not end up with an unrecoverably divergent object, an erasure coded PG must hear from at least N/M of the replicas of the last interval to serve writes where N is the minimum number of chunks required to reconstruct.
-This ensures that we will select a last_update old enough to roll back at least N replicas.
-If a replica with an older last_update comes along later, we will be able to provide at least N chunks of any divergent object.
+In order to ensure that we do not end up with an unrecoverably divergent object, an M+K erasure coded PG must hear from at least M of the replicas of the last interval to serve writes.
+This ensures that we will select a last_update old enough to roll back at least M replicas.
+If a replica with an older last_update comes along later, we will be able to provide at least M chunks of any divergent object.

 Core Changes: